Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 * Specify whether to use the alpha channel on the 'Alpha channel' input field
 * Click the 'Run' button to initiate the cluster identification process.

+##### SETTINGS
+Click the third green button from the left to open the settings select.
+Here you can:
+* Modify the phasor plot image bins: Click on 'Bins' and select the desired number of pixels
+* Check the Harmonic value: The value is not editable and setted during the experiment configuration.

+##### SAVE EXPERIMENT/CONFIGURATION
+Click on the save icon placed at the top-right corner of the view to save the experiment or the experiment configuation.
+You'll be able to retrieve the savings in the Home section under "Last experiment saved" and "Last configuration used" voices.